 Employers must keep a register of licensed electrical installation workers employed by the company.
 This register must be available for inspection at all reasonable times by ESV.

-An Employer must not employ a person in the carrying out of electrical installation work unless the person is a licensed electrical installation worker of a prescribed class or an apprentice within the meaning of the , in a trade that involves carrying out electrical installation work.
+An Employer must not employ a person in the carrying out of electrical installation work unless the person is a licensed electrical installation worker of a prescribed class or an apprentice within the meaning of the Education and Training Reform Act , in a trade that involves carrying out electrical installation work.

 ESV must be informed of any changes to a business’ registration information within 10 business days of the relevant event.
 This includes business type, contact details or the addition or change of a business manager.